leandroadacosta/leandroadacosta.github.io/_posts/2017-03-13-hiring-developers-in-a-series-a-startup-stage.md

 ## Which were my learnings?

 We had great benchmarks in our team to compare the new hires with, and we were able to aim to hire a variety of people to create winning teams.
-I prefer working with a professional who has more action then talent.
+I prefer working with a professional who has more action than talent.
 To be intelligent is fundamental.

 Following those steps was crucial for us to find the best professionals for our context, size, and culture.